A tufted perennial monocotyledonous herb or lily with thick, fibrous roots and a underground corm.

 The leaves are stiff and grass-like, up to 75 cm long and to 0.5 cm wide, mid to dark green in and with a distinctive channel in the middle and keeled on the other side.

-The flowering stems are unbranched, up to 80 cm long and 6 mm wide with between three and twenty flowers.
-Flowers are about 30 mm long, on a pedicel up to 35 mm long, with a small bract near its base.
-The flowers have a tubular to campanulate (bell) shape and are a striking brownish red with yellow lobes, occurring from December to January.
+The flowering stems are unbranched, up to 80 cm long, with between three and twenty flowers produced in a terminal cluster.
+Flowers are to 30 mm long and about 1 cm wide, on a pedicel up to 35 mm long, with a small bract near its base.
+The flowers have a tubular to campanulate (bell) shape and red to brown-red in colour with yellow lobes, occurring from December to January.

 Seeds are produced in a capsule about 60 mm long, on a stalk up to 25 mm long.